knaw-huc/di-website/content/markdown/en/01_04_spatial-computing.md

 title: Spatial Computing
 author: Thomas Vermaut
 type: page
-meta_keyword: spatial, geographical, OpenStreetMap, OSM, GIS, Geographical Information System, HisGIS, Historical GIS, land register, map, historical travel, gazetteers, urban gazetteers.
+meta: spatial, geographical, OpenStreetMap, OSM, GIS, Geographical Information System, HisGIS, Historical GIS, land register, map, historical travel, gazetteers, urban gazetteers.
-summary: Wij ontwikkelen methoden om geografische informatie, direct gerelateerd aan andere typen informatie, in kaart te brengen.
+summary: We develop methods to map and link different kinds of geographical information.
 ---
 Spatial information is present everywhere.
 The study of complex data requires multiple facets, of which the geographical space (_where_ something takes place) is one of the most important.
 This often results in the publication of a dataset or the publication of a map.
 [Sentence to be added here once Dutch original is revised].
 Logical reasoning about this data in complex systems also plays a relevant part.